This post may contain affiliate links.

 - Fold in the white chocolate chips or your favorite add ins.
 White chocolate is pretty darn sweet, you don't have to use the full amount if you don't like your blondies too sweet.
 You can add some nuts or something else to balance it out. (steps 7 and 8)

-- Line a 9x13 inch baking pan with parchment.
-If you don't have parchment, make sure to grease the pan well, especially the sides.
+- Line a 9×13 inch baking pan with parchment paper.
+If you don’t have parchment, make sure to grease the pan well, especially the sides.
 No one wants their blondies stuck to the pan! (step 9)

-- Bake 22-25 minutes and a golden and light brown.
+- Bake 22-25 minutes until set and top is a light golden brown.
 The day I made these to shoot process shots, I over baked by a couple minutes because TODDLERS.
-I didn't have the time or resources that day to do it all over again.
+I didn’t have the time or resources that day to do it all over again.
 So just note this one was a slight brown as compared to usual.
 I will say I did not hate the extra slight crispiness one bit! (step 12)

 Recipe Tips: